002: Why Stress Feels Different in Your 40s — The Hormonal Shift Behind It

 The progesterone and GABA connection

-Progesterone is often called the calming hormone.
+Progesterone is often called the calming hormone — and there is a specific biological reason for that.

 Inside the brain, progesterone converts into a neurosteroid called allopregnanolone.
 This compound works directly on GABA receptors — the system responsible for calming and regulating the nervous system.